buddalasunil999/worksheets/README.md

 This project is a web app for generating printable math worksheets.
 It features:

 ### Module 1: Addition & Subtraction
-- Randomly generated double-digit addition and subtraction problems
+- Randomly generated addition and subtraction problems
 - Two worksheet pages: one for addition, one for subtraction (36 problems each)

 ### Module 2: Number Concepts (Lessons 1–6)